MAFA Constitution – 2019

 2. SCHEDULE FORMAT

 - The MAFA season will consist of 16 games played in a weekly format over 17 weeks.
 Each team will have one bye week.
-The schedule will be created on the website http://www.justissports.net/data/schedgen/index.php using the previous year’s final standings.
+The schedule will be based on the NFL schedules of 1990-1992 when the NFL had 28 teams and one bye week, using the previous year’s final standings.

 - A 2 day window will be provided for submitting coach files or to set up Internet play.
 The visiting team is responsible to contact the home team.
 The commissioner will set the days and times for the 2-day window.